 Dating, romantic, or amorous relationships between single faculty members where a power differential exists (such as a department chair and a member of the department) must be avoided.
 If such a relationship exists, it should be discussed with the academic vice president, and, as a general rule, not entered into or continued while one individual has the power to either reward or penalize the other.

 A faculty member, like any employee, has a right to voice a concern.
-As counseled in Matthew 18:15, a faculty member first attempts to resolve any concerns through a private conversation with the other party.
+As counseled in Matthew 18:15, a faculty member first attempts to resolve any concerns through a private conversation with the concerned party.
 If this course of action fails to yield results, the faculty member should seek assistance in resolving the grievance.

 Depending upon the seriousness and type of situation, the faculty member may take the concern to the academic leader directly above him or her, contact Human Resources or the Internal Audit Department, or report the incident through the Church Educational System Compliance Hotline (1-888-238-1062).
 Moreover, both victims and witnesses are encouraged to report cases involving possible criminal misconduct to law enforcement agencies.

 A faculty member may present a grievance orally or in writing to a department chair.
-If the chair cannot resolve the complaint within a reasonable period, the faculty member puts the grievance in writing and files it with the college dean.
+If the department chair cannot resolve the complaint within a reasonable period, the faculty member puts the grievance in writing and files it with the college dean.
 Grievances should be filed within two months of the occurrence.

 If dissatisfied with the resolution, either party may ask that the grievance be moved to the Academic Office.
 The associate academic vice president for instruction meets promptly and individually with both the aggrieved and the accused and then consults with the college dean and the academic vice president, as needed, to determine an appropriate course of action for resolving the complaint.
-Actions may include
+Actions may include:

 - A joint meeting with the accused, the aggrieved, and such academic leaders as deemed necessary

-· A panel of faculty members mutually acceptable to both the accused and the aggrieved to hear the case and present a recommendation
+- A panel of faculty members mutually acceptable to both the accused and the aggrieved to hear the case and present a recommendation

-· A consultation with University legal counsel
+- A consultation with University legal counsel

-· A consultation with Human Resources
+- A consultation with Human Resources

-· The file being sent to the Executive Office
+- The file being sent to the Executive Office

 When a resolution has been determined, the associate academic vice president for instruction provides a written decision to both the accused and the aggrieved.

 Either party may file a written appeal with the academic vice president within 30 days of receiving the decision.
 The letter should include all claims upon which the appeal is based.

 At no time should a faculty member suffer retaliation or harassment for having submitted a grievance.
 Any retaliatory action may be regarded as a separate cause for grievance.